tlsstern/RavenBSMods/README.md

   * **Windows:** Press `Win + R`, type `%appdata%\.minecraft\keystrokes`, and press Enter.
   * You can use public configs from Raven BS V2 [Discord server](https://discord.gg/VvjdSCgyEb)
 * **AutoGG** Press `Win + R`, type `%appdata%\.minecraft\config`, and press Enter.
 There locate the Utils config file and change the `AutoGG=GG` to `AutoGG= ` Test with `1st - Lava `
+* **ViaForge** As of 27/06/2025 Connect to viaforge version 1.20.1.
+Viaforge is localte in the Servers tab in the bottom left.